Kratos028/Java-based-quiz-system/README.md

-# Java-based-quiz-system
-OnlineTest

 This is java based application for conducting quiz.

-The front-end and the quiz logic is written in java.

-MySQL is used for the backend database design
+The front-end is designed using swing-gui provided by Java.
+MySQL is used for the backend database design.
+Front-end and back-end are connected through JDBC.